DuendeInexistente/Cirque/ShortStories/thief.md

  "You can't do that!"

-The thief didn't care about this... was he hallucinating?
-No, they couldn't be, they ran on attempting to avoid the guards.
+The thief didn't care about this...
+Were they hallucinating?
+No, they couldn't be.
+They ran on attempting to avoid the guards.
 More flooded streets!
 They twirled their hoof, doing a magician's trick to spawn a can out of their hammerspace, and sprayed a thick white gel on their boots.
 Now whey slid on the water as if it was ice, and the thief skated away hoping to regain as much distance as possible.

 *Water.* Looking up would've been suspicious, but they looked at the water instead.
-The moon reflected on it... and a dark pegasus gliding silently, blotting out stars in his advance.
+The moon reflected on it...
+And a dark pegasus gliding silently, blotting out stars in his advance.

 They'd need to bring on the heat.

 The thief didn't like guns.
-They were designed for larger-- *Less compact* frames than their own, and took much to long to aim, and if shot while moving could throw off your balance something fierce.
+They were designed for larger-- *Less compact* frames than their own, and took much too long to aim, and if shot while moving could throw off your balance something fierce.

  "You made my boyfriend's nose bleed!"